-- I. PALB2 (81307, 81479) sequencing and/or deletion/duplication analysis for hereditary breast and/or ovarian cancer susceptibility is considered medically necessary when: - A. The member/enrollee is 18 years or older, AND - 1.
-The member/enrollee has a personal history of any of the following: - a) Male breast cancer, OR - b) Triple-negative breast cancer, OR - c) Epithelial ovarian cancer (including fallopian tube cancer or peritoneal cancer), OR - d) Pancreatic cancer, OR - e) Multiple primary breast cancers (diagnosed synchronously or metachronously, OR - 2.
-The member/enrollee has a personal history of breast cancer AND any of the following: - a) Female breast cancer diagnosed at age 50 years or younger, OR - b) Ashkenazi Jewish ancestry, OR - c) One or more close relatives with any of the following: - (1) Female breast cancer diagnosed at age 50 years or younger, OR - (2) Male breast cancer, OR
+- I. PALB2 (81307, 81479) sequencing and/or deletion/duplication analysis for hereditary breast and/or ovarian cancer susceptibility is considered medically necessary when: - A. The member/enrollee is 18 years or older, AND - B. One of the following: - 1.
+The member/enrollee has a personal history of any of the following: - a) Male (sex assigned at birth) breast cancer, OR - b) Triple-negative breast cancer, OR, - c) Breast cancer diagnosed at age 50 or younger, OR - d) Epithelial ovarian cancer (including fallopian tube cancer or peritoneal cancer), OR - e) Exocrine pancreatic or ampullary cancer, OR - f) Multiple primary breast cancers (diagnosed synchronously or metachronously, OR - g) Metastatic prostate cancer, OR - 2.
+The member/enrollee has a personal history of breast cancer AND any of the following: - a) Ashkenazi Jewish ancestry, OR - b) One or more close relatives with any of the following: - (1) Female (sex assigned at birth) breast cancer diagnosed at age 50 years or younger, OR - (2) Male (sex assigned at birth) breast cancer, OR - (3) Ovarian cancer, OR - (4) Exocrine pancreatic cancer, OR - c) Three or more total diagnoses of breast cancer in the member/enrollee and/or close relatives, OR

-- (3) Ovarian cancer, OR - (4) Pancreatic cancer, OR - d) Three or more total diagnoses of breast cancer in the member/enrollee and/or close relatives, OR - 3.
-The member/enrollee does not have a personal history of a PALB2-related cancer, but has a first- or second-degree relative meeting any of the above criteria, OR - 4.
-The member/enrollee has breast cancer and is being considered for systemic treatment decisions using PARP inhibitors for metastatic breast cancer, OR - 5.
+- 3. The member/enrollee has a first- or second-degree relative meeting any of the above criteria, OR - 4.
+The member/enrollee has metastatic breast cancer and is being considered for systemic treatment decisions using PARP inhibitors, OR - 5.
 The member/enrollee has high-risk, HER2-negative breast cancer and is being considered for adjuvant treatment with olaparib, OR - 6.
-The member/enrollee's probability of having a BRCA1 or BRCA2 pathogenic variant is greater than 5% based on prior probability models (examples: Tyrer-Curzick, BRCApro, CanRisk). - II.
+The member/enrollee's probability of having a BRCA1 or BRCA2 pathogenic variant is greater than 2.5% based on prior probability models (examples: Tyrer-Curzick, BRCApro, CanRisk). - II.
 PALB2 (81307) sequencing and/or deletion/duplication analysis for hereditary breast and/or ovarian cancer susceptibility is considered investigational for all other indications. - III.
 PALB2 mRNA sequencing analysis for the interpretation of variants of unknown significance (0137U), when billed in addition, is considered investigational because it is typically either considered an existing component of the genetic testing process for quality assurance or follow up testing without proven utility.